tinyvision-ai-inc/Vision-FPGA-SoM/SoM/Developer_kit.md

 | Flash         | Close   | Close   | Close   | FTDI connected to FPGA flash |
 | CRAM/SRAM     | Close   | Open    | Close   | FTDI connected to FPGA CRAM/SRAM for programming|

+> ***NOTE:***
+> The devkit is still in development and programming the FPGA requires that the PROGRAM jumper
+> must be installed before programming.
+Once programmed, the PROGRAM jumper must be removed
+> and the FPGA reconfigured by pressing the RESET button.

 ## LED's
 | LED Reference | Functionality |
 | :---: | --- |